 With the approach of warmer weather, it’s common for men to lighten up with shorter hair styles and trimmed beards.
 However, big beards and longer hair are actually dominating the haircare scene.

-“Men’s hair is trending towards longer, more free-flowing hair,” says Dana Caschetta Hodges, a men’s hair specialist.
+“Men’s hair is trending towards longer, more free-flowing hair,” says Dana Hodges Caschetta, a men’s hair specialist.
 “It’s not quite as polished as the past, and has a more relaxed look to it.”

 While the styles may look carefree, maintaining healthy hair and an impressive beard does require some effort.